-Training Plan: APPEL have developed a template Training Plan (available https://www.appel.ie/resources/) to guide you and your Senior Preceptor in planning activities which will provide you with the opportunity to develop all the CCF behaviours.
+Training Plan: Your APPEL Training Plan is designed to guide you and your Senior Preceptor in planning activities which will provide you with the opportunity to develop all the CCF behaviours.
 The Training Plan is a downloadable, editable list of all behaviours you are expected to achieve, with space for you to populate it with activities.
 You are required to complete a Training Plan, in conjunction with your Senior Preceptor, to ensure that you have identified opportunities to develop competency in all of the required behaviours.
 The Training Plan should be treated as a living document - you should take responsibility for updating it, to document which activities you have undertaken and to identify which behaviours you need to focus on.